gasparesganga/gasparesganga.com/_posts/2016-05-27-postgis-normalize-geometry-release.md

 Ok, this is a good one, I promise!

-This is actually part of a more complex normalizing-framework I wrote for the [company](http://www.setinsnc.it) I work for.
+It is actually part of a more complex normalizing-framework I wrote for the [company](http://www.setinsnc.it) I work for.
 Until now it has been considered one of our *trade secrets* and I'm glad I can release it for the public.